 (3) The Commissioner may refuse to register the applicant if the applicant was previously registered as an assessor and that registration was suspended or cancelled, either wholly or in part.

+[Regulation 6.22 inserted in Gazette 24 Aug 2007 p.
+4277-8.]

 6.23.
 Applications for variation of registration

 (1) An assessor may apply for variation of his or her registration seeking registration in respect of one or more additional classes of high risk work.